 - Is easy to set up and can be connected to any recording device with an XLR cable

-- It can also be secured to a variety of microphone stands with the included adapter.
+- It can also be secured to various microphone stands with the included adapter.

 - The side-address design ensures a natural, comfortable recording experience.